xubowenhaoren/OPLiftToWake/README.md

 This is a simple app to enable Lift To Wake for OnePlus 7 series.
 It is not the Lift To "Ambient Display" in the stock Settings App; it enables the true Lift To "Lock Screen" like other phones.

+#### Why do I want this feature?

+You've probably already known that OnePlus, in Android 10, reveals the notification content on the lock screen after Face Unlock.
+But to see those notifications, you either need to:

+1. Pick up the phone and unlock with your finger at the Ambient Display.
+A two-step process.
+2. Pick up the phone and press the power button.
+Again, a two-step process.

+Now with the app, you can pick up the phone and the lock screen immediately shows up.

 #### How does it do this?

 It listens to the native system sensor (`oneplus.sensor.pickup`).
 In my testing, it is very power efficient.